ronelm2000/wsmtools/readme.md

 ===========
 ![.NET Core](https://github.com/ronelm2000/wsmtools/workflows/.NET%20Core/badge.svg)

-This a tool intended to parse through and export data regarding to Weiss Schwarz cards; specifically, this tool's intention is to make querying, parsing, and exporting cards from various sources easier, as well as provide APIs to expand on that functionality.
+This a CLI (Command Line Interface) tool intended to parse through, process, and export data regarding to Weiss Schwarz cards; specifically, this tool's intention is to make querying, parsing, and exporting cards from various sources easier, as well as provide APIs to expand on that functionality.

 For now this tool is barebones (in its alpha stage, so expect some bugs), but I'm hoping it will be able to perform the following: